ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Everything you see on earth is made from one original substance, out of which all things proceed.
 New forms are constantly being made, and older ones are dissolving, but all are shapes assumed by one thing.

 There is no limit to the supply of formless stuff, or original substance.
 The universe is made out of it, but it was not all used in making the universe.
-The spaces in, through, and between the forms of the visible universe are permeated and filled with the original substance, with the formless stuff - with the raw material of all things.
+The spaces in, through, and between the forms of the visible universe are permeated and filled with the original substance, with the formless stuff—with the raw material of all things.
 Ten thousand times as much as has been made might still be made, and even then we should not have exhausted the supply of universal raw material.

 No one, therefore, is poor because nature is poor or because there is not enough to go around.